RobertBowie/neuralquest/README.md

 1. __[Companion package must be installed](https://github.com/networkFlambe/neuralquestServer)__ - [neuralquestServer](https://github.com/networkFlambe/neuralquestServer) Calls to the neural network will be answered by this server.

-1. To switch your own firebase files change the constant in app/common/root.service.js
+1. To use your own Firebase files for unique lesson content, change the URL in /app/config/constant.js.

 ## Requirements